Resilient-Labs/simple-nasa-api-bootcamp/README.md

 ## How It's Made:
-Tech used: HTML, CSS, JavaScript, JSON
+Tech used: HTML, CSS, JavaScript

 The user enters a date which is then entered in the URL of the NASA api.
 JSON is used to fetch the image and description and display it in the HTML.